aaronjewell/php-workbench/README.md

 ### 🚀 **Instant PHP Execution**

 - Execute PHP code snippets with `Ctrl+Enter` (or `Cmd+Enter`)
-- See results immediately in VS Code's output panel
+- See results in the PHP Workbench Results view
-- Automatic Composer integration - Uses your project's vendor/autoload.php automatically
+- Automatic Composer integration - uses your project's `vendor/autoload.php` automatically
 - Full error handling with line numbers and stack traces
 - No need for `<?php` tags - just write PHP code
+- Open a native VS Code diff (original → processed) with one click

 ### 📝 **Smart Scratchpad Management**

 - Full VS Code features: syntax highlighting, IntelliSense, debugging
 - Multiple scratchpads for different experiments, all with shared context
+ - No temp files or context switching—stay in flow inside VS Code

 ## Installation